awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-detector.md

 # AWS::GuardDuty::Detector<a name="aws-resource-guardduty-detector"></a>

-The `AWS::GuardDuty::Detector` resource specifies a new detector\.
-A detector is an object that represents the service\.
-A detector is required for to become operational\.
+The `AWS::GuardDuty::Detector` resource specifies a new GuardDuty detector\.
+A detector is an object that represents the GuardDuty service\.
+A detector is required for GuardDuty to become operational\.

 Make sure you use either `DataSources` or `Features` in a one request, and not both\.